IMF warns deeper financial turmoil would slam global growth

 BANKING TURMOIL SCENARIOS

-While a major banking crisis was not in the IMF's baseline, Gourinchas said a significant worsening of financial conditions "could result in a sharper and more elevated downturn."
+While a major banking crisis was not in the IMF's baseline, Gourinchas said a significant worsening of financial conditions could recur as nervous investors try to test the "next weakest link" in the financial system as they did with Credit Suisse.

 The report included two analyses showing financial turmoil causing moderate and severe impacts on global growth.